"Easy Choices" Healthy Foods Program

 How were the Easy Choices criteria chosen?

 Easy Choices criteria are consistent with the Dietary Guidelines for Americans.
-A summary of the Guidelines can be viewed on the USDA website.
+A summary of the Guidelines can be viewed on health.gov.
 The specific criteria used in Easy Choices were identified by community health leaders at Cheshire Medical Center / Dartmouth-Hitchcock Keene after a review of numerous nutrition cueing systems used in other parts of the United States.

 Where will Easy Choices be implemented and will it cover all food service offerings?